-The 8 HR Objectives That Separate Thriving Organizations from Those Just Surviving
+The 8 HR Objectives That Build Thriving Organizations

 Leadership and Culture